Student Employment Handbook

 The university upholds the U.S. Department of Labor Test for Unpaid Interns (PDF here) per the Fair Labor Standards Act (FLSA) when determining cases for which students would work without minimum wage compensation.

-U.S. Department of Labor Test for Unpaid Interns:
+U.S. Department of Labor Test for PAID vs Unpaid Interns (directly from www.dol.gov):

-Domestic students, graduate and undergraduate, must be registered at least part-time to be eligible for an on-campus job.
+Domestic students, graduate and undergraduate, must be registered at least part-time to be eligible for an on-campus job during the academic year, summer requirements vary.
 International students must be enrolled full-time, which is 9 credit hours for graduate students and 12 credit hours for undergraduate students.
 If the student is a TA or RA, enrollment must be at least 6 credit hours.
-(For Chicago-Kent, the student must be enrolled half-time during the fall and spring semesters or 6 credit hours during the summer semester.)
-Students who do not fit the credit hour requirement may still be hired as Part-Time Temporary employees through HR.
+(For Chicago-Kent, the student must be enrolled half-time during the fall and spring semesters or 3 credit hours during the summer semester).
+Students who do not fit the credit hour requirement may still be hired as Part-Time Temporary employees through HR, and there are a few exceptions outlined below.

 The F-1 student status permits you to work on campus at the university that issued your I-20 while you are enrolled in a full course of study.
 Your I-20 is your proof of work eligibility for on-campus employment.
 You must maintain F-1 status to be eligible for this employment benefit; maintaining status means that you are a full-time registered student (except for approved exceptions) in good academic standing with a valid I-20.
 Full-time enrollment at Illinois Tech is nine (9) credit hours for graduate students and twelve (12) credit hours for undergraduate students.

-Students completing their last semester at Illinois Tech may be enrolled in courses that do not meet the full-time requirement.
-If this is the case students need to talk to their supervisors and to the International Center to receive special permission to work on-campus while enrolled under the minimum credit hour amount.
-Any student who is less than full time has to be first cleared by the International Center.
-Once that permission is granted, a paper PA will need to be submitted since the EPAF system will reject the submission based on the minimum credit hour requirements not being met.
+Students completing their last semester at Illinois Tech may be enrolled in courses that do not meet the part-time or full-time requirement.
+If this is the case; domestic students need to talk to their supervisors and provide the Student Employment Office with documentation that confirms this is your last course remaining to complete your program of study.
+International students must receive special permission from the International Center, by completing the Reduced Course Load form, to work on-campus while enrolled under the minimum credit hour amount.
+Any international student who is less than full time has to be first cleared by the International Center.
+Once permission is granted, a paper PA will need to be submitted since the EPAF system will reject the submission based on the minimum credit hour requirements not being met.

 - Students interested in Federal Work-Study must complete the FAFSA and be awarded Federal Work-Study.
 See the Federal Work-Study section.